It is with great sadness that we announce the death of our Rabbi Emeritus Rodney Mariner, on the night of 15-16 August 2024.

-Having been spiritual leader of Belsize Square Synagogue for 29 years, Rabbi Rodney Mariner is the longest serving rabbi in the congregation’s history.
+Having been spiritual leader of Belsize Square Synagogue for 29 years, Rabbi Rodney Mariner was the longest serving rabbi in the congregation’s history.
 During his term of office from March 1982 to May 2011 he had been party to many fundamental changes, but his acute understanding of the unique heritage of the synagogue meant that the distinct ethos of the community was maintained throughout.
 This understanding was a result of having attended a synagogue in his native Melbourne with the same Liberale liturgy and similar membership.
 He became enamoured with the music, the people and the evocative rabbinical sermons.

 When Rabbi Mariner took up office, he brought with him congeniality and humour which was far cry from the more formal and remote style of his two predecessors.
 However, just like them, he delivered stimulating and thought provoking sermons, but each of them was usually accompanied by a joke relevant to the sermon’s theme, something that previously had not been delivered from the bima.
 It took some of the older members a little by surprise, but they soon adjusted to the style of their new personable Rabbi.